-There are two ways to manage your anxiety.
+There are two ways to manage anxiety.
 The first one is to learn a bunch of techniques to subdue it every time it comes up.
-The second is to unlearn the insecurities that trigger your anxiety in the first place so that form of anxiety simply never arises again.
-Which would you prefer?
+The second is to unlearn the insecurities that trigger interpersonal anxiety in the first place so that form of anxiety doesn’t arise again.

-Now, these two approaches don’t just apply to anxiety.
-In fact, they’re fully general.
-They’re the two ways you can grow: by adding and by subtracting.
+These two approaches don’t just apply to anxiety, they’re fully general.
+They’re the two ways to grow: by adding and by subtracting.
 By learning and by unlearning.

 Learning is acquiring new skills: how to ride a bike, new communication techniques, new breathing techniques.
 Like “adding code” to the mind.

-Unlearning is the removal of (previously learned) harmful patterns: deleting social anxiety, stopping self-loathing, undoing the tensions that create chronic pain.
+Unlearning is the removal of (previously learned) harmful patterns: deleting social anxiety, interrupting self-loathing, undoing the tensions that create chronic pain.
 “Deleting code” from the mind.

 People often over-index on learning at the expense of unlearning.